tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

-What is *not* immediately obvious is that this also rearranges the model and map in the Models layout, to tell ISOLDE that we want to be fitting the former into the latter. *(NOTE: if ISOLDE is already open you can achieve the same effect using the "Associate real-space map with current model" button on ISOLDE's Sim Settings tab)*.
+What is *not* immediately obvious is that this also rearranges the model and map in the Models layout, to tell ISOLDE that we want to be fitting the former into the latter. *(NOTE: if ISOLDE is already open you can achieve the same effect using the "Add map(s) to working model" widget on ISOLDE's General tab)*.

 To get a feel for this mode, try scrolling in using the mouse scroll wheel: